-Innovative solutions at the cutting edge, a dynamic and progressive working environment, versatile opportunities - this is the world of SKIDATA.
-Become part of our strong, international team and shape the future of modern access systems with your ideas and know-how.
+Innovative solutions on the pulse of time, a dynamic working environment characterized by progress, versatile opportunities - this is the world of SKIDATA.
+Become part of our strong, international team now and shape the future of modern access systems with your ideas and know-how.

 training and development

 flexible working hours

 Globally leading access solutions are seeking for a dedicated number talent as

 You are responsible for the coordination, planning and control of challenging research & development projects.
 You will work with SKIDATA's software development teams spread across Europe, use efficient tools, control through KPIs and regularly report the results to senior management.
 Based on this, you will be responsible for the progress of central, strategic projects.
 With your methodological knowledge, you are a valuable support for the development team and a motivation due to your strong personality, which you also use as one of your strengths in change management projects.
 Last but not least, you are interested in and committed to building up and passing on your expertise.

 a technical degree with a focus on IT